 Someone Close To You Ends Their Life by Suicide

-The death of a loved one is clearly one of the most painful experiences that we might have to endure.
+The death of someone close to you is one of the most painful experiences that you may have to endure.

-Of all causes of death, suicide is probably the one that brings about the most heartbreak and the one that is the most difficult to accept.
-When there is a suicide, family, friends and colleagues fall prey to all sorts of reactions and emotions.
+Of all causes of death, suicide is commonly the one that brings about the most heartbreak and the most difficult to accept.
+When there is a suicide, family, friends and colleagues often experience a wide range of reactions and emotions.

-They may feel sad for having lost a loved one, frustrated for not having been able to help or prevent the incident, and angry towards the person who ended their life by suicide leaving them with all the upheaval following the death.
-It often seems like we feel completely powerless towards something that we can’t understand.
+They may feel sad for having lost someone close, frustrated for not having been able to help or prevent the incident, and possible anger towards the person who ended their life by suicide leaving them with all the upheaval following the death.
+We often feel completely powerless towards something that we can’t understand.

 Why does someone end their life by suicide?

-Most people who end their life by suicide are suffering a great deal and see death as a means to stop their pain.
-It is not necessarily death they are seeking, but rather an end to their suffering.
-Difficulties arise that the person does not feel capable of overcoming and, after repeated failure at attempting to change their situation, the person concludes that they are hopeless to find a solution.
+Most people who end their life by suicide were suffering a great deal in some capacity and saw death as a means to stop their pain.
+It is not necessarily death they are seeking, but rather an end to their hurt and distress.
+Difficulties arise and are compounded to a point where the individual does not feel capable of overcoming their situation and emotions.
+Often, after repeated failure at attempting to change their position, the person concludes that they are hopeless to find a solution.

 This despair leads to a life crisis that seems so intense that the only seemingly feasible way to avoid it is to end life (i.e. end their life by suicide).

 Added to these complexities is the impact of COVID-19 to our personal and professional lives.
 The pandemic has brought isolation, loneliness, fear, grief and financial upheaval to many families in varying capacities.
 The unexpected loss of family or friends coupled with financial strain and the potential loss of employment may serve to intensify the challenges being experienced by persons in need of support.
 If you are experiencing thoughts of self harm, confide in someone close to you, speak to your primary care physician or seek professional support, including your employee and family assistance program.
 These are difficult times and you’re not alone, help is available.